etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 method on the BaseOBObject is called.
 The following checks are performed:

   * a check is done if the instance of the value is valid for that property
-  * for String values a check is done on length or on the allowed String values (list/enumerate values)
+  * for String values, a check is done on length or on the allowed String values (list/enumerate values)
-  * for numeric values the min and max are checked
+  * for numeric values, the min and max are checked
-  * for mandatory values a check is done if the value is unequal to null
+  * for mandatory values, a check is done if the value is unequal to null

 The property validation is performed by the classes in org.openbravo.base.validation  .
 The validation structure is initialized when